2016 Indian Super League

 The 2016 Indian Super League season was the third season of the Indian Super League, the football league, since its establishment in 2013.
 The season featured eight teams again, each playing 14 matches during the regular season before the finals.
 The regular season began on 1 October and ended on 4 December.
 The finals began on 10 December and concluded with the final on 18 December.
-The defending cup winners coming into the season were Chennaiyin.
+The defending champions coming into the season were Chennaiyin.

-At the end of the season, Atlético de Kolkata were crowned cup winners after defeating the Kerala Blasters in a penalty shootout, 4–3, during the final.
+At the end of the season, Atlético de Kolkata were crowned champions after defeating the Kerala Blasters in a penalty shootout, 4–3, during the final.
 The match had ended 1–1 after ninety minutes and extra time.